Improved Quantum Sensing by Spectral Design: Method

 which are convex combinations of the original eigenvalues.
 Consequently, the controlled evolution described above can be interpreted as a free evolution under an effective Hamiltonian $H_{\text{eff}}$, whose spectrum incorporates these modified eigenvalues.
 In the general case, with an arbitrary number of switching operations, the effective spectrum takes the form

 where $R_{ij}$ denotes the relative time that energy level labeled by $j$ contributes to the effective level labeled by $i$.
 The convex weights $R_{ij}$ form a bi-stochastic matrix, i.e. a matrix with positive entries which rows and columns sum to one.
 As the effective spectrum is a convex combination of the original spectrum the effective spectral range, i.e. the difference between the maximum and the minimum eigenvalue, is in general reduced.
+Although the reduction of the spectral range is generally detrimental to sensing performance, it can often be compensated by the advantages gained from modifying the level structure, as demonstrated in several examples in Sec.~\ref{Sec:Application of method}.